Less is More: The Influence of Pruning on the Explainability of CNNs: Results

 \subsection{Experiment 1: Which Algorithm is More Reasonable?}

 We report the inter-rater agreement for the first experiment in Table~\ref{tab:exp1-inter-rater-agreement}.
-Independent of the applied CPR, Krippendorf's $\alpha$ is relatively low, indicating low agreement among the respondents.
+Independent of the applied CR, Krippendorf's $\alpha$ is relatively low, indicating low agreement among the respondents.
 As described in Section~\ref{sec:method:exp1}, we further report the mean over the per-task standard deviation.
 Over all tasks, we observe values between 0 (complete agreement) and 1.9596 (complete disagreement).
-Further, the mean of the standard deviation over all tasks is 1.0036, which is clearly below $\sqrt{2}$ (the standard deviation of an uniform distribution), indicating a certain level of agreement among the respondents.
+Further, the mean of the standard deviation over all tasks is 1.0036, which is clearly below $\sqrt{2}$ (the standard deviation of a uniform distribution), indicating a certain level of agreement among the respondents.

-Figure~\ref{fig:cprs_baseline} depicts all per comparison results.
-The upper three graphs show the accumulated answers for the comparisons of the unpruned model with models pruned with CPR 2, 4, and 8, respectively.
-We observe that the proportion of participants rating both algorithms equally reasonable declines when increasing the CPR.
-Further, the lower three graphs in Figure~\ref{fig:cprs_baseline} show the accumulated answers for the tasks in which two pruned models are compared.
-Apart from the change in the amount of respondents that find both algorithms equally reasonable, visually no clear trends are detectable.
+Figure~\ref{fig:CRs_baseline} depicts all per comparison results.
+The first three graphs show the accumulated answers for the comparisons of the unpruned model with models pruned with CR 2, 4, and 8, respectively.
+We observe that the proportion of participants rating both algorithms equally reasonable declines when increasing the CR.
+Further, the last three graphs in Figure~\ref{fig:CRs_baseline} show the accumulated answers for the tasks in which two pruned models are compared.
+Apart from the change in the number of respondents that find both algorithms equally reasonable, visually no clear trends are detectable.
 However, in Table~\ref{tab:exp1-results} we report the mean of the respective encoded answers.
-Values above 0 indicate that the first-mentioned algorithm produces more explainable heat-maps while values below 0 indicate the opposite.
-One can see that in total, pruning with CPRs 2, 4, and 8 (upper three lines) seem to help the explainability to human raters.
+Values above 0 indicate that the first-mentioned algorithm produces more explainable heat maps while values below 0 indicate the opposite.
+One can see that in total, pruning with CRs 2, 4, and 8 (upper three lines) seems to help the explainability to human raters.
 Transitivity, however, is not given.
-When considering the baseline experiments comparing the unpruned with the pruned models, we would expect the CPR 8 model to produce better explainable heat-maps than the CPR 2 model.
-However, when comparing the respective heat-maps directly, participants perceived the heat-maps of the CPR 2 model to be more reasonable than both, the CPR 4 and CPR 8 model (as can be seen in lines 4 and 5 of Table~\ref{tab:exp1-results}).
+When considering the baseline experiments comparing the unpruned with the pruned models, we would expect the CR 8 model to produce better explainable heat maps than the CR 2 model.
+However, when comparing the respective heat maps directly, participants perceived the heat maps of the CR 2 model to be more reasonable than both, the CR 4 and CR 8 model (as can be seen in lines 4 and 5 of Table~\ref{tab:exp1-results}).